ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/en.md

 ### Using the report button ingame

-Report the user by this way only needs a type of reason and your custom text, unlike the !report command.
+Reporting the user by this way only needs a type of reason and the custom text, unlike the !report command.

 ![Click the report button](img/Report-user-1.png)
 ![Remember to add a reason here!](img/Report-user-2.png)